Approved by the Board of Governors, 2016/12/14; Reviewed, revisions approved 2019/10/08

 6.2.1 Supports and services are also available to respondents through the Office of Student Community Relations for students and through Employee Well Being Office for staff and faculty.
 Staff and faculty associations are also available to provide supports respectively.

-7.1 The Sexual Violence Response Office facilitates support, services and accommodations based on the circumstances of the incident and the needs and wishes of the person disclosing and/or reporting.
-The Sexual Violence Response Office is available to:
+7.1 The Centre for Sexual Violence Response, Support and Education (the Centre) facilitates support, services and accommodations based on the circumstances of the incident and the needs and wishes of the person disclosing and/or reporting.
+The Centre is available to:

 - Facilitate referrals to University resources and community agencies;